 “I feel lucky to have had this opportunity.”

-, posting # 076004.
+and look up posting # 076004.
 Housing and travel (to/from Vancouver) are provided.
 RNs who have completed a recognized advanced nursing specialty program in emergency and/or critical care nursing plus certifications such as NTCC, ACLS, PALS and CTAS and/or with recent related experience are encouraged to apply.